arkorty/walls/README.md

 ## Contents

-The wallpapers are organized into different categories and resolutions for easy navigation.
+The wallpapers are organized into different categories for easy navigation.
 The current categories include:

-- Nature
 - Abstract
+- Architecture
+- Artistic
+- Gruvbox
 - Minimalistic
+- Nature
 - Space
-- Artistic
+- Technology

-Each category contains subfolders with respective resolutions (e.g., 1920x1080, 2K, etc.).

 ## How to Use